Autumn-Ou/2024-Everybot/Python/Rio/Getting_Started.md

 2. Install the [REV client](https://docs.revrobotics.com/rev-hardware-client/) to interact with the Spark MAX motor controllers.
 3. Open `2024-Everybot\Python\Rio` in VSCode to get proper tooling support
-4. Navigate to `.wpilib\wpilib_preferences.json` and change the team number to match your own.
-5. To run a test build either click the wpilib logo and search for "build robot code" or in your terminal type `./gradlew build`
-6. To start using the simulation either again search for "Simulate Robot Code" or type in your terminal `./gradlew simulateJava`
+4. To start using the simulation type in your terminal `py -3 robot.py sim` on windows or `python3 robot.py sim` on linux/mac
-7. To deploy to the actual robot either again search for "Deploy Robot Code" or type in your terminal `./gradlew deploy`
+5. To deploy to the actual robot type in your terminal `py -3 robot.py deploy` on windows or `python3 robot.py deploy` on linux/mac

 ## Hardware Setup